-- Caravan dwelling households who have no authorised sites on which to reside: - Caravan dwelling households whose existing site accommodation is overcrowded or unsuitable and are unable to obtain more larger or suitable accommodation; - Caravan dwelling households who contain suppressed households who are unable to set up separate family units and are unable to access a place on an authorised site, or obtain or afford land to develop one: - Bricks and mortar households whose existing accommodation is overcrowded or 'unsuitable'.
+- Caravan dwelling households who contain suppressed households who are unable to set up separate family units and are unable to access a place on an authorised site, or obtain or afford land to develop one; - Bricks and mortar households whose existing accommodation is overcrowded or 'unsuitable'.
 Unsuitable in this context can include unsuitability by virtue of proven psychological aversion to bricks and mortar accommodation.

-In producing Local Plans, local planning authorities should identify sites sufficient to meet their locally set target, a target which should address the likely permanent and transit site accommodation needs of travellers within the area, over the first ten years of the Plan period, and where possible, years 11-15.
+In producing Local Plans, local planning authorities should identify sites sufficient to meet their locally set target, a target which should address the likely permanent and transit site accommodation needs of travellers within the area, over the first ten years of the Plan period and, where possible, years 11-15.
 National guidance confirms that Gypsies and Travellers, and their children and other relatives, in bricks and mortar housing may form part of the source which future site need may arise.

 By virtue of Crawley's particular GTTS community, and the limited number of authorised sites within the Local Authority's administrative boundary, the community is predominantly housed within bricks and mortar accommodation.
-In these circumstances, the final criterion in the DCLG guidance used to demonstrate a substantive accommodation 'need' (in italics above) has been the main thrust of this GTAA.
+In these circumstances, the final criteria in the DCLG guidance used to demonstrate a substantive accommodation 'need' (in italics above) has been the main thrust of this GTAA.